traybakelab/tableaucloud-workbookfinder/README.md

 So just:
 - copy the code
 - install TSC
-- get your Tableau Cloud Credentials (generate an daccess token on your account)
+- get your Tableau Cloud Credentials (generate an access token on your account)
 - and off you go!

 REQUIREMENTS